 Please don't chat or discuss the entries in this channel.
 We don't want anyone's work to get buried in chatter.

 You can 'react' to the other photos as a show of encouragement.
 Or complement and discuss others' color palettes in the #quest-chat channel.

 Here we have all the players who have completed this quest!

-Check the actual player pages for information regarding their selected color palette.
+Check the actual player pages for their thoughts, as well as a link to the pattern.